-See Section "Finding entry points in dynamically loaded code" in Writing R Extensions.
+See section "Finding entry points in dynamically loaded code" in Writing R Extensions.
+This manual is included in the R distribution, see Section 2.7 [What documentation exists for R?], page 6.

 8.3 How can I inspect R objects when debugging?